This camera manual library is for reference and historical purposes, all

 dry, soft cloth.

-3. Do not leave the camera with the shutter cocked for a long period of time as this will strain the mechanism.
+3. Do not leave the camera with the shutter wound for a long period of time as this will strain the mechanism.

 4. If you should drop the camera in water wash it with alcohol or another volatile liquid immediately and have it